openshift-labs/learn-katacoda/external/citrus/intro/step4.md

 6. Ensure that the deletion was successful.
 In this step we just validate the HTTP response code again to ensure that no error occurred in the backend.

+So if you like you can now run the test again:

+`mvn clean verify -f citrus-sample/pom.xml`{{execute}}